rzuehlsd/VT100-Terminal-on-Bare-Metal-Pi-Zero/fonts/README.md

 ## Using the tool

 The tool will load the PNG file using ImageMagick, so you must check that the `convert` utility can be found from command line.
-To install ImageMagick, use MacPort or Brew
+To install ImageMagick, use MacPorts or Homebrew.

-On a Mac, starting a program from the Finder doesn't gives it access to system path, so be sure to use a terminal command line before calling `make` or ImageMagick might not be found.
+On a Mac, starting a program from the Finder doesn't give it access to the system PATH, so be sure to use a terminal command line before calling `make` or ImageMagick might not be found.

 To get information about the tool, use `buildfont -?`.

-To build a BIN file from a PNG file use the following syntaxx:
+To build a BIN file from a PNG file use the following syntax:

 `buildfont -i <PNGpath> -o <BINpath> -w <fontwidth> -h <fontheight> [-c 0|1] [-q]`